gitter-badger/arva-mvc-bkee-demo/README.md

-# famous-mvc-template
+# famous-mvc-demo
-Application template based on famous-mvc and famous-flex.
+Application example based on famous-mvc and famous-flex.